 Metro station close to the Royal Palace there, and from other parts of Bangkok will have to take a taxi, boat or bus transport.
 The taxi ride on the meter from the Royal Palace of the most Central parts of Bangkok will not cost more than 200 baht.
 If near your hotel there are metro, easy access to BTS Saphan Taksin, and then from the pier near the station on the Express Boat along the chaophraya river for 15 baht to swim to the pier next to the Royal Palace.
 This route is nothing complicated and is not very interesting.
 Cheaper to the Palace can be reached by city buses №1, 3, 9, 15, 25, 30, 32, 33, 39, 43, 44, 47, 53, 64, 80, 82, 91, 201, 203, 501, 503,508, 512 (travel depending on distance and category of bus stands from 6 to 23 baht), but at time can be quite long.
 To find out whether a particular bus route in the area of your hotel can use the service on the official website of the city bus BTMA or just ask at the hotel reception.

-Another option to get closer to the Royal Palace to swim through the canals in a water taxi.
+Another option to get closer to the Royal Palace to swim through the channels on the regular boats on the canal of Bangkok.
 The nearest water taxi stop is located near the Temple of the Golden mount (almost two kilometers from the Palace) and is called the Phan Fa Lilat.
 To sail direct to it from the districts of Pratunam and Siam for 13 baht.